Skip to main content

 Gitleaks step settings for STO scans

-The recommended workflow is to add a GitLeaks step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is to add a GitLeaks step to a Security or Build stage and then configure it as described below.

 Scan Mode